Best Vegan Desserts in Seattle, WA (organized by type)

 Whole Foods Market

 Whole Foods Market has different vegan baked goods, depending on location.
+If you’re looking for the least expensive vegan dessert in Seattle, you’ll find it here.
 You can always count on them having vegan cookies, cupcakes, ice cream, and usually cakes and donuts too.
-Whole Foods is located near Denny Triangle.
+At the Whole Foods that’s located near Denny Triangle, I spotted the following items in the bakery section (upstairs).

 Comments or Questions?